 We understand that your time is valuable so offering to volunteer for us is something we really do appreciate.

 Whether you live locally or far away we have a number of activities that would really help move the museum forward.
-We are an 'inclusive' organisation and really want to create 'jobs' for anyone regardless of their capabilities.
+We are an inclusive organisation and really want to create opportunities for anyone, regardless of their capabilities.